I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_minidrv_transfer_context.md

 ### -field pIWiaMiniDrvCallBack

-Points to an <a href="image.iwiaminidrvcallback_interface">IWiaMiniDrvCallBack Interface</a> used for data or status callback transfer.
+Points to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff543943">IWiaMiniDrvCallBack Interface</a> used for data or status callback transfer.

 ### -field lImageSize